Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 April 2026 14.58.40 UTC
+- WIB: Senin, 6 April 2026 16.19.32 UTC
-- WITA: Senin, 6 April 2026 15.58.40 UTC
+- WITA: Senin, 6 April 2026 17.19.32 UTC
-- WIT: Senin, 6 April 2026 16.58.40 UTC
+- WIT: Senin, 6 April 2026 18.19.32 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: friendship
+Kategori: technology